dantasfiles/cornell/cornell-cs-related-blogs.md

 # Cornell-related Technology Newsletters and Blogs

-This is a list of technology newsletters and blogs I follow by Cornell professors and alumni.
-To suggest additions or changes, email me at [dsd9@cornell.edu](mailto:dsd9@cornell.edu), or [open a GitHub issue](https://github.com/dantasfiles/cornell-technology-blogs/issues)
+This is a list of technology newsletters and blogs I follow by Cornell professors and alumni<br>To suggest additions or changes, email me at [dsd9@cornell.edu](mailto:dsd9@cornell.edu)

 ## Professors & Staff
 * [**_Reflections_**](https://www.dli.tech.cornell.edu/blog) by the Digital Life Initiative